By Zen Lynch

 4. Beyond clean!

 Regardless of where you travel in Japan, the natives are well-groomed, neat, and fastidiously clean.
 This extends to streets, homes, office buildings, wherever; from garbage men with carefully sculpted hair, to the country’s meticulously spotless and efficient white-gloved taxi service.
-This obsession with cleanliness is symbolized whenever entering any Shinto shrine.
+This Shinto-centered obsession with cleanliness is symbolized whenever entering any shrine.
 Before entering, one must perform “temizu”, a short cleansing ritual meant to prevent outside impurities from entering the shrine.
-We cannot overlook the country’s Yen currency (crisp, clean and almost too beautiful to spend) and its meticulously clean bathroom culture (much impressed with Toto’s new all-spraying all-deodorizing, oscillating, heated NEOREST NX toilets at the Aman Tokyo)!
+We cannot overlook the country’s Yen currency (crisp, clean, and almost too beautiful to spend) and its meticulously clean bathroom culture (we are much impressed with Toto’s new all-spraying all-deodorizing, oscillating, heated NEOREST NX toilets at the Aman Tokyo).